By Sue Straight, Dec. 26 2012

 I am now a believer.

-Veronique’s mission (in her own words) is, “I want to bring delicious, affordable, health-friendly and planet-friendly wines to your family’s table – wines that celebrate and honor life – and thus promote the adoption of organic viticulture principles worldwide.”
+Veronique’s mission (in her own words) is, “to bring delicious, affordable, health-friendly and planet-friendly wines to your family’s table – wines that celebrate and honor life – and thus promote the adoption of organic viticulture principles worldwide.”

 This wine is what we would call “a total fruit bomb” here on Planet Wine Wench.
 It is loaded with aromas and flavors of ripe raspberry, red cherry, violets, wildflowers and peppery spice, all wrapped up in a silky, medium-bodied mouthfeel.
 Buy some.
 Buy some now!